Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Digital real estate refers to virtual properties and assets that exist online, including websites, domain names, social media accounts, blogs, metaverse land and non-fungible tokens (NFTs).
 Just like physical real estate, these digital assets can be purchased, developed and sold for profit.

 Digital assets can provide serious profits, too.
-For example, the web domain Cars.com sold for $872 million in 2014.
-However, the range of digital real estate assets has expanded beyond domains in recent years.
-The rise of NFTs and metaverse platforms offer significant opportunities for entrepreneurs — albeit ones fraught with new risks, too.
+For example, the web domain Cars.com was acquired along with its parent business for approximately $872 million.
+However, the range of digital real estate assets has expanded well beyond domains in recent years.
+The growth of NFTs and metaverse platforms offer significant opportunities for entrepreneurs — albeit ones that come with a new set of risks.

 How digital real estate works — and why it’s valuable

-Investing in digital real estate involves acquiring and managing online assets to generate income and potentially see asset values grow over time.
+Investing in digital real estate means acquiring and managing online assets to generate income and potentially grow asset values over time.

 Monetization opportunities include: